 Increasingly, studies[27-30] are suggesting that the methylation status of SEPT9 is a reliable index for screening CRC.
 For evaluating its diagnostic performance, we have collected several research results in which the sensitivity and specificity are key indicators.
 Table 1 shows the data from clinical trials using the SEPT9 gene methylation assay published since 2012.

 From the table, it can be seen that the plasma SEPT9 gene methylation assay exhibited a high overall sensitivity and specificity for CRC detection.
 Moreover, with the improved method used in the subsequent studies, especially after the application of the second-generation SEPT9 methylation assay (Epi proColon 2.0, Epigenomics AG, Germany), the detection sensitivity increased from approximately 48.2%–73.3%[31-34] to approximately 71%–95.6%[27,29,30,35], while the specificity improved from 80.0%–91.5% to 84.8%–98.9%.
-Meanwhile, Dong Wu et al[30] reported that the new SEPT9 assay, with enhanced technical simplicity and a lower cost, presented a sensitivity of 76.6% and a specificity of 95.9%, which not only did not differ in performance compared with Epi proColon 2.0 but also reduced the complexity of the testing process and appeared to be a simpler, cheaper, more efficient, convenient, and user-friendly alternative for CRC screening.
+Meanwhile, Wu et al[30] reported that the new SEPT9 assay, with enhanced technical simplicity and a lower cost, presented a sensitivity of 76.6% and a specificity of 95.9%, which not only did not differ in performance compared with Epi proColon 2.0 but also reduced the complexity of the testing process and appeared to be a simpler, cheaper, more efficient, convenient, and user-friendly alternative for CRC screening.
 Additionally, methylation of SEPT9 detected by MSP-DHPLC (methylation-specific polymerase chain reaction (PCR)-denaturing high-performance liquid chromatography)[28] shows that the sensitivity and specificity are as high as 88.4% and 93.5%, respectively, which also appears to be a useful biomarker in a clinical laboratory setting.
 Tóth et al[36] measured the positive predictive value and negative predictive value, which reached up to 93.8% (30/32) and 84.6% (22/26), respectively, supporting the reliability of this assay for CRC detection.
-Jiayun Nian[35] also estimated an area under the curve (AUC) of 0.88 and diagnostic odds ratio of 27 (95%CI: 18–42) using a bivariate mixed effect model.
-Furthermore, Mai-Britt W. Ørntoft found that the clinical sensitivity for CRC stages I-IV was 37%, 91%, 77%, and 89%, respectively.
-In comparison, Peng Jin et al[29] described that methylated SEPT9 was positive in 66.7% of stage I (12/18), 82.6% of stage II (19/23), 84.1% of stage III (37/44), and 100% of stage IV (5/5) cases in 90 cases of CRC whose stages were identified based on the surgically resected specimens.
+Nian et al[35] also estimated an area under the curve (AUC) of 0.88 and diagnostic odds ratio of 27 (95%CI: 18–42) using a bivariate mixed effect model.
+Furthermore, Ørntoft et al found that the clinical sensitivity for CRC stages I-IV was 37%, 91%, 77%, and 89%, respectively.
+In comparison, Jin et al[29] described that methylated SEPT9 was positive in 66.7% of stage I (12/18), 82.6% of stage II (19/23), 84.1% of stage III (37/44), and 100% of stage IV (5/5) cases in 90 cases of CRC whose stages were identified based on the surgically resected specimens.
 The results indicate that advanced stage CRCs are more easily detected by SEPT9 methylation than the early stage.
 Although the sensitivity and specificity reported in Table 1 come from different studies, leading to the variation in the ability to detect CRC, these results are still comparable because the majority of studies used Epi proColon products as the commercialized tests, and multiple PCR reactions are performed in all of these studies, which determine the final test result.